jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 <details markdown="1" id="services-unreal">
 <summary><b>In Unreal:</b></summary>
 Custom [Subsystems](https://dev.epicgames.com/documentation/en-us/unreal-engine/programming-subsystems-in-unreal-engine) are a great fit for singleton services.
-They are tied to specific lifetimes (World, Level, Player, Game Instance) based on their parent class and Unreal will automatically instantiate and destroy them for you.
+They are tied to specific lifetimes (World, Level, Player, Game Instance) based on their parent class, and Unreal will automatically instantiate and destroy them for you.

 {% highlight cpp %}
 UCLASS()